VU-BEAM-Lab/GENRE/Paper/paper.md

 Cycling through all of the coefficients results in one iteration, and this process continues until specified convergence criteria are satisfied.
 As previously stated, glmnet is highly efficient for single model fits, but performing thousands of these fits will still require significant computational time due to each one being executed in a serial fashion on a CPU.
-However, by using GENRE to perform massively parallel processing, a significant speedup can potentially be achieved.
+However, by using GENRE to perform massively parallel processing on a GPU, a significant speedup can potentially be achieved.
 This is due to the fact that modern GPUs consist of thousands of computational cores that can be utilized.
 Moreover, although the processing in GENRE is performed using the C programming language and CUDA, a MEX-interface is included to allow for this code to be called within the MATLAB (The MathWorks, Inc., Natick, MA, USA)